s56roy/ECE657A/README.md

 # ECE657A
-ECE657A: Data and Knowledge Modelling and Analysis.Assignment and Final Project
+ECE657A: Data and Knowledge Modelling and Analysis.
+This repository contains Assignment and Final Project